Build Your Home

 - The funds from the loan must be placed in an escrow account that will be disbursed to cover construction costs.

-FHA Single Close Construction Loan FAQs
+FHA OTC Construction Loan FAQs

 Financing the build and long-term mortgage of your new home is an important step to beginning this process.
-It’s ok to have questions.
-We’ve compiled answers to the frequently asked ones, but don’t hesitate to ask more.
+It's ok to have questions.
+We've compiled answers to the frequently asked ones, but don't hesitate to ask more.
+Feel free to join our official group for even more answers!

-To make it easier for homebuyers to finance homes and increase economic development in rural areas, the United States Department of Agriculture (USDA) provides the USDA single close construction loan.
+Financing a home in a rural area involves unique considerations.
+To make it easier for homebuyers to finance homes and increase economic development in rural areas, the United States Department of Agriculture (USDA) provides the USDA OTC Construction loan.

 This streamlines the process, allowing you to close on your home loan once, rather than having to secure two or more separate loans for each stage of the process.
+The USDA OTC Construction loan in particular also has a competitive interest rate and no down payment requirement, making it a popular option for rural construction projects.

 The Financing Process